 Regardless of how we choose to remove a phone’s SIM lock, whether we use our network services, an IMEI Unlock service, an unlock code, or a SIM chip (like RSIM), it’s essentially a GSM unlock.

-So let’s see what exactly the SIM lock is, what is the best way to remove it and how to ensure success.
+So let’s see what exactly the SIM lock is, the best way to remove it, and how to ensure success.

 What is GSM Technology?

 GSM (Global System for Mobile communications) is a special kind of mobile phone technology which is also used on tablets.
 It basically works by placing the Carrier’s account information on a SIM card.
 When you insert it in a GSM phone allows you to make calls, send text messages, and surf online.

 Τhe first prerequisite for using your SIM card with a mobile phone is to support GSM.

 Most manufacturers prefer GSM technology over CDMA which is the other side of the coin since it doesn’t use SIM Cards.

 The vast majority of iPhones are GSM phones, though there are CDMA versions sold by CDMA Networks like Sprint and Verizon (until the end of 2019 since Verizon became a GSM network in 2020) in the States.

 But what does all this have to do with the GSM Unlock?